Monica Engel, President

 Julie Dekker works in Medical Policy Value & Implementation at Blue Cross Blue Shield Minnesota.
 An accomplished and versatile health care leader with over 23 years of experience, Dekker has a proven track record of performance and profitability in rapidly changing and dynamic environments.

-Julie previously served as the Vice President, Operations for Fulcrum Health (formerly known as Chiropractic Care of Minnesota, Inc.), having joined the Fulcrum team in November 2014.
+Julie previously served as Director of Faculty Practice and Partnerships at the University of Minnesota School of Nursing, and as the Vice President, Operations for Fulcrum Health (formerly known as Chiropractic Care of Minnesota, Inc.), having joined the Fulcrum team in November 2014.
 Prior to joining CCMI, she spent 11 years at Medica Health Plans as Director of Network Management, and most recently Director of Quality and Health Management Compliance.
 She is recognized as a focused, decisive and motivational leader with extensive knowledge and management experience in building, leading and growing teams, and creating strong and effective partnerships.

 Dekker belongs to health care industry and philanthropic organizations such as Women’s Health Leadership TRUST (which she joined in 2009) and Women Business Leaders of the US.
 She also has a broad range of volunteer experience with organizations such as Wooddale Church’s Women’s Ministry Leadership Team, First Step Initiative, the Omicron Omicron Alumni Chapter Board of Alpha Chi Omega, where she served three years as Treasurer.
 She was also a member of the Board of Directors for the nonprofit organization MORE based in St. Paul and served as Vice Chair.

 Dekker received her Bachelor of Science degree in Biology from the University of Tampa and her Master’s degree in Public Health from the University of South Florida.